turingschool/backend-curriculum-site/module1/lessons/testing_strategies_1.md

 Feature tests to verify the behavior of your application as it will eventually be experienced by a user.

 In Module 1, on the other hand, we will rely much more heavily on **Unit** and **Integration** tests -- and it's very important to have a good mix of both!

+**Turn & Talk**
+What kind of test would the above translator test be?
+What might the other kind of test and cooresponding method look like?

 ### WrapUp
 * How does letting tests drive your development lead you to stronger code?